I think you’ll agree with me when I say…

 7. You May Have Fees to Pay

 If you need additional capital to cater to your needs in retirement, equity release might be an appealing personal remedy.
-However, it’s worth to view, find and considering other options given the fact that there are certain costs & interest charges.
+However, it’s worth finding out about other options given the fact that there are certain interest charges.
 You can opt to either downsize to a smaller home or try borrowing some money from your trusted friends or family members.
-You can get more information on these options by checking out our ‘Alternatives to Equity Release’ guide.
+You can get more information on these options by checking out our ‘Alternatives to Equity Release’ article.